Shubhiey/ScrapingNewsSites/README.md

 ## The Code

-   This data has been created by scraping websites using Pyhon code.
-The file is a Jupyter notebook and requires Jupuyer to be installed before exexution.
+   This data has been created by scraping websites using Python code.
+The file is a Jupyter notebook and requires Jupyter to be installed before exexution.
+Some other pre-requisites are mentioned below.
    ### Pre-requisites and Dependencies
    ##### - Beautiful Soup 4
    ##### - Requests